 Report on line 25 any other fees paid or incurred in connection with a taxable or tax-free acquisition of property (e.g., stock or assets) or a tax-free reorganization not otherwise reportable on Schedule M-3 (e.g., Part III, line 23 or 24).
 Report on this line any fees paid or incurred at any stage of the acquisition or reorganization process including, for example, fees paid or incurred to evaluate whether to investigate an acquisition, fees to conduct an actual investigation, and fees to consummate the acquisition.
 Also include on this line 25 other acquisition/ reorganization costs incurred in connection with the liquidation of a subsidiary, a spin-off of a subsidiary, or an initial public stock offering.

 Line 26.
-Amortization of Acquisition, Reorganization, and Start-Up Costs
+Amortization of Acquisition, Reorganization, and Start-Up Costs costs.

-Report on line 26 amortization of acquisition, reorganization, and start-up costs.
 For purposes of column (b), (c), and (d), include amounts amortizable under section 167, 195, or 248.